Parthajit3080/Weather-Orion/README.md

 -- Just open index.html in your browser.

 - Update API Key
---Replace the placeholder API_KEY in script.js with your own WeatherAPI key .
+-- Replace the placeholder API_KEY in script.js with your own WeatherAPI key .

 ### 📂 Project Structure